spleen1981/retroarch-kodi-addon-CoreELEC/README.md

 Screenshots are stored in `/storage/screenshots`.

+When the "Save logs to file" setting is enabled, the combined log lives in `<addon_data>/<addon_id>/logs/retroarch.log` (on CoreELEC this is `/storage/.kodi/userdata/addon_data/script.retroarch.launcher.<variant>/logs/`).
+The previous session's log is kept alongside as `retroarch.log.old`.

 # Development and build script usage
 [Lakka repository](https://github.com/libretro/Lakka-LibreELEC) is included as a submodule by default.
 To build the addon with default settings type the following: